 Anzac Station location assessment

-Works will be staged and St Kilda Road temporarily reconfigured for up to three years to enable trams, vehicles and cyclists to keep moving until the full road surface can be reinstated.
-See the Construction plans page for more details.
+Works will be staged and St Kilda Road temporarily reconfigured to enable trams, vehicles and cyclists to keep moving until the full road surface can be reinstated.

-In line with the approach to date, efforts are continuing by MMRA and the project's shortlisted bidders to further minimise temporary impacts on traffic, trees and the amenity of the precinct during construction of the new underground station.
+In line with the approach to date, efforts continue to further minimise temporary impacts on traffic, trees and the amenity of the precinct during construction of the new underground station.